noranavas/group4DIT355/README.md

 ### Prerequisites

 - A computer with Windows installed.
+- intellij installed.
 - A router (It doesn’t work on public networks)
 - Windows firewall needs to be turned off before running the program.
 - In order to produce the visualization, Graphviz needs to be previously installed locally.
 Link: https://graphviz.gitlab.io/

-### Installing
+### How to run it

-- Pull the latest version.
+- Pull the latest version of the program.
 - Connect to the router.
 All the different nodes should be connected to the same router.
 - Turn off windows firewall.
+- Open Intellij and run the handler.java class.
+- Select directory of the java project.
-- Provide the 3 Ip addresses of the different 3 nodes on the class IPRepository.java.
+- Provide the 3 Ip addresses of the different 3 nodes in the user interface.
+- Click the button distributed visualization.
+- Close the program when you want to visualize another directory and repeat the steps.

+- If the visualization is local and not distributed:
+    - Pull the latest version of the program.
+    - Connect to the router.
+    - Turn off windows firewall.
-- Run the Handler.java class
+    - Open Intellij and run the handler.java class.
+    - Select the directory of the java project to visualize.
+    - Click on local visualization button.

 ## Built With